krishnand/mlsdistcomp/docs/README_AAD.md

 * <<AZURE_RESOURCE_GROUP_NAME>> - Name of an Azure resource group where all your Azure resources will be provisioned.
 For e.g., contosomlsdistmaster.
 Creating a new group makes it easy to treat all constituent resources as one item.
 * <<APP_NAME>> - Name of the AAD application.
 This could be the same as the resource group name.
-* <<TENANT_NAME>> - This is the Azure tenant domain.
-The easiest way to find this is from the url when logged in to the Azure portal.
-The uri fragment that appears after - 'https://ms.portal.azure.com/#@' is your Azure domain or tenant name.
+* <<TENANT_NAME>> - This is the URI that identifies your Azure tenant domain.
+The easiest way to find this is from the URL when logged in to the Azure portal.
+The URL fragment that appears after - 'https://ms.portal.azure.com/#@' is your Azure domain or tenant name.
 * <<NEW_GUID>> - Generate a new unique guid, for example using

     `python -c 'import uuid; print(str(uuid.uuid1()))'`